 - a training agency that elects to be the employer of a trainee on a placement, see 12-04-05, Coverage for Unpaid Trainees

 - a person who contracts the service of a domestic worker for more than 24 hours a week, see 12-04-14, Domestic Workers

-- A municipality shall be treated as if it is the employer where a municipal board or commission is classified in the same business activity as the municipality, see 12-01-02, Employer by Application.
+- a municipality shall be treated as if it is the employer where a municipal board or commission is classified in the same business activity as the municipality, see 12-01-02, Employer by Application, or

 - transfer of cost employers, see 14-05-01, Transfer of Costs

 Branch plants and divisions